jamesdowzard/rodin/docs/README.md

-# Whisper Flow Documentation
+# Rodin Documentation

-Whisper Flow is an open-source local voice dictation tool with AI-powered text editing.
+Rodin is an open-source local voice dictation tool with AI-powered text editing.
 It's a privacy-focused alternative to commercial voice dictation apps like Wispr Flow.

 ## Table of Contents